nrademacher/conference-track-manager/README.md

 }
 ```

-In the app, the function recursively calls `main` (which then re-provisions it with the state), unless the user chooses `Exit`.
+In the app, the function recursively calls `main` (which then re-provisions it with the current state), unless the user chooses `Exit`.

 #### Story #2